#003: Characterize the expression \( G_{\alpha\beta\gamma} = \partial_\alpha g_{\beta \gamma} - \partial_\beta g_{\alpha \gamma} \)

 Characterize the geometry and the physics captured by the expression \(G_{\alpha\beta\gamma} = \partial_\alpha g_{\beta \gamma} - \partial_\beta g_{\alpha \gamma}\).
 This expression appears when expressing the symplectic form in terms of position and velocity (see here for more details).

 Mathematical problem.
 The expression appears with the EM tensor in the spatial-temporal part of the symplectic form when it is expressed in terms of position and velocity.
 It also appears as a “correction” for the raised anti-symmetrized covariant derivative.
-This means the expression should have both geometrical and physical significance, which merit further study.
+This means the expression should have both geometrical and physical significance, which merits further study.

 As an example of the type of things we are looking for: